Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-02-23-azuread-tenant-hardening-security-settings-considerations.md

 ---

 _Every created Azure AD tenant has default configurations by Microsoft.
-These settings should be reviewed and cross checked with your security requirements, strategy of self-services and governance.
-In these blog post I like to give you a summary on using “Identity Secure Score” for hardening your tenant-level settings and in addition some settings that needs special attention (including recommendations)!_
+These settings should be reviewed and cross checked with your security requirements, strategy of self-services and governance policies.
+In these blog post I like to give you an overview of using “Identity Secure Score” and few hardening settings that needs particular attention._

 **Microsoft’s default settings**

 Default tenant settings seems to be chosen by Microsoft to fits for most (small or mid-sized) organizations.
-Nevertheless the customer is still responsible to verify that these settings cover their needs and requirements.
+Nevertheless the customer is still responsible to review these settings and comparing it with business and organizational requirements.

 Azure AD, as every cloud service, is not a shipped product and so you should regularly assess previous and new settings.
-Best practices may have changed or new features have been implemented with default settings in your tenant.
+Best practices may have been changed or new features enabled in your tenant.

 Follow the [release notes of Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/whats-new) to be aware of new features and setting options.